puttsk/cuda-tutorial/README.md

 Following softwares are required for compiling the tutorials
   * [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads)
-  * gcc (See. [here](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html) for more supported compilers )
+  * gcc (See. [here](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html) for a list of supported compilers.)

 ### Installing